bak/mongo_populator/README.md

 ## Special Thanks

-MongoPopulator is built upon the work of Ryan Bates [via Populator](https://github.com/ryanb/populator/).
+MongoPopulator is based on the work of Ryan Bates [via Populator](https://github.com/ryanb/populator/).
 Thanks, Ryan.